hianjana/Seattle-Airbnb-Data-Analysis-and-Booking-Price-Prediction/README.md

 # Seattle Airbnb Booking Price Prediction

+#### Project motivation

-The goal behind this project is to predict the booking price of a new property in Airbnb Seattle if certain factors are provided.
+The goal behind this project is to predict the booking price of a new property in Airbnb Seattle.
+To get a better insight of the data, the below business questions are answered.

+###### Price overview
+How is the price distribution among all the Airbnb Seattle properties?
+##### Location overview
+What are the most expensive/ cheapest neighbourhoods in Seattle?
+##### Property type overview
+Do some property types cost more than others?
+##### Booking period overview
+How is the property booking per month?
+Is there a peak season for Airbnb bookings?

 ### Data description